jguida941/vector-sort/README.md

 ## Run

+Recommended (macOS): double‑click `RunVectorSort.command` in Finder.
+It will
+- check for CMake and Xcode Command Line Tools
+- build the project into `build/`
+- prompt you to choose a CSV (or use the default `eBid_Monthly_Sales.csv`)
+- run the app and keep the Terminal window open

-You can point the program at a CSV file, or it will default to `eBid_Monthly_Sales.csv` in the project root (a small sample file is included).
+If you prefer the terminal, you can also run the binary directly.
+It will default to `eBid_Monthly_Sales.csv` in the project root if you don’t pass a path.

 ```
 # With explicit CSV